AkiluAbdulrauf/Funtua-Community-Library-Management/ReadMe.md

-# Community Library Management Website
+# Community Library Management System
-## BCSL-057 Web Programming Lab Assignment

 ### Project Overview
 A dynamic web application for managing a community library, allowing users to browse available books and submit borrow requests.